minnesota-connections-academy/biology-announcements/_posts/2020-10-12-unit-1-test-review.md

 Here are couple of other things to consider about the question "How do I improve my grade?"

 - Keep in mind that I am still working on transferring your grades from the previous course.
-This likely means that your grades looks somewhat lower than it should.
+This likely means that your grade looks somewhat lower than it should.
 - We are very early in the course.
-Even if you did not do splendidly on your Unit 1 Test, as you continue to work through Biology your grade will likely improve.
+Even if you did not do splendidly on your Unit 1 Test, your grade will likely improve as you continue to work through the course.
 Your Unit 1 Test will not end up counting much towards your final grade.

 Thanks for reading!
 Let me know if you have any questions.